bedroom

 Guest bedroom ideas cozy up fast when blackout curtains help visitors sleep in.
 Use a double rod with sheers in front so daylight still feels soft.
 Choose linen-look blackout panels to keep the texture relaxed.
 Hang panels 6 inches above the frame for height.
 Keep the hem 1/2 inch off the floor so it looks tailored.

-Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades.
-This guide focuses on soft textures, warm light, and practical comfort details that make a welcoming guest room feel effortless.
-Use the ideas to refresh a spare bedroom or make a multipurpose space more inviting..
-Blackout curtains that still feel airy
+Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades that work in apartments and small spaces alike.
+This guide covers soft textures, warm lighting, and practical comfort details that make a welcoming guest room feel effortless, even on a budget.
+Whether you want to refresh a spare bedroom or make a multipurpose room more inviting for overnight guests, these renter-friendly ideas keep setup easy and results impressive..
+Linen-look blackout and sheer double curta

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a guest bedroom window with sheer and blackout curtains.
 Materials: linen-look fabric, matte black rod, white painted trim, cotton bedding.
 Warm low diffused window light, creamy whites with soft taupe accents.
 Mood: calm, airy, restful.
 Shallow depth of field with sharp product detail.
 Balanced minimalist composition, soft shadows, visible room context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 12, CFG: 1.4, Resolution: 768x1024.